 The Medical Library is a member of the Consortium of Academic and Research Libraries in Illinois (CARLI) and participates in the statewide online catalog.
 The local Medical Library Catalog includes our book, journal title, multi-media and software holdings.
 Other information included within each entry includes the call number and location within the Library, as well as the availability.

-If the Medical Library does not own the needed material, there is a link to the statewide I-Share catalog for searching the holdings of the other 86 academic libraries in the consortium.
+If the Medical Library does not own the needed material, search the statewide I-Share catalog to check the holdings of the other 86 academic libraries in the consortium.
 Each registered user should set up his/her own account on the I-Share system in order to request items from other libraries.
 The status of requested or borrowed items is listed within the personal account.
 Individual training sessions on how to set up an account and searching the catalog can be arranged with reference staff.

 Reference librarians can search over 500 databases through several different search services for articles and books on many topics.
 Librarians are trained on the specific search requirements of each system as well as how to analyze complicated search questions to find the best results.